MicrosoftDocs/SupportArticles-docs/support/windows-server/windows-security/microsoft-trusted-root-store-removal-of-us-federal-common-policy.md

 ## Steps to avoid these issues

-1. Verify changes in the [Test configuration setup](#test-configuration-setup) section to test what occurs with the removal of the "G1" from the certificate trust list (CTL) between now and March 29, 2022.
+1. Verify changes in the [Test configuration setup](#test-configuration-setup) section to test what occurs with the removal of the "G1" from the CTL before the release date of the update.
 2. After you use the [test configuration setup](#test-configuration-setup) section to verify that all relevant scenarios work, follow the steps in the "[Production configuration setup](#production-configuration-setup)" section in your production configuration.
-3. If you experience outages that are caused by the removal of the "G1" root certificates after March 29, 2022, manually download the "G2" root certificate by using the steps in [Migrate to the Federal Common Policy CA G2](https://playbooks.idmanagement.gov/fpki/common/migrate/).
+3. If you experience outages that are caused by the removal of the "G1" root certificates, manually download the "G2" root certificate by using the steps in [Migrate to the Federal Common Policy CA G2](https://playbooks.idmanagement.gov/fpki/common/migrate/).

 > [!Note]
 > Application-as-service scenarios such as Azure SQL or Azure App Service that chain to the "G1" root certificate will fail after the "G1" root certificate is removed.

 ### Test configuration setup

-Before March 29, 2022, administrators can use the following steps to directly configure the Windows registry to a prerelease or staged location of the latest certificate update.
+Before the release of the update, administrators can use the following steps to directly configure the Windows registry to a prerelease or staged location of the latest certificate update.
 You can also configure the settings by using Group Policy.
 See [To configure a custom administrative template for a GPO](/previous-versions/windows/it-pro/windows-server-2012-R2-and-2012/dn265983%28v=ws.11%29#to-configure-a-custom-administrative-template-for-a-gpo).

 1. Open _regedit_, and then navigate to the following registry subkey:
    `HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\SystemCertificates\AuthRoot\AutoUpdate`